szaimen/Nextcloud-NAS-Guide/README.md

 # FAQ

 ## How to restore files from backup?
-It can happen, that you need to restore some files from a backup.
-This is the easiest way to do this.
+It can happen that you need to restore some files from a backup.
+This is especially useful if you want to restore some private files.
+Hint: if your system is broken and something doesn't work correctly, you should follow [How to restore the system from a backup](#how-to-restore-the-system-from-backup)
 <details><summary>Click here to expand</summary>

 #### Preparations